 Since it is fairly unknown and the island has basically only 1 city, the traffic is fine.
 Just ask someone where you can find a rental place and remember to bargain a lot.
 I mean, keep in mind that it is their job and all but don’t trust the first price you see.
 And since English is one of the official languages in the country, you’ll be fine.
 Besides, Filipinos are well known for being one of the most friendly and helpful people.
 If you get lost, you’ll end up making friends.
 My friend rented his bike in one of the many rentals around Alona beach.
 I think he paid something around 250 pesos per day for 30 days with the scooter.
 But I believe this was a special price for 1 month, I think you can bargain the price to something around 350 or 400 pesos per day for 10 days.
 But you gotta see for yourself.

-Remember that in order to rent a motorbike you MUST have a drive license and some experience, ok?
+Remember that to rent a motorbike you MUST have a driving license and some experience, ok?
 I don’t wanna see nobody getting hurt.
 My friend rented the scooter because I know nothing about driving one.

 The second thing you must pay attention when you’re renting a motorbike is the conditions of the bike.
 Check closely all the safety features and if everything is working fine.
 But if you’re like me and never pay check things and gets lost in the process, here’s a checklist: